TKim18/Karma/README.md

 * The app is in the pre-beta phase.

 ## Pretty crucial features ##
-* Push notification when a new request is added on the circle
 * Push notification when someone accepts your request
 * Push notification when someone requests karma points
 * Push notification when someone completes your request (pay button is pressed)